BAEDUN/sf-ctf/README.md

 # Developing

-Type `docker-compose -f docker-compose.dev.yml up`.
+Type `docker-compose -f docker-compose.dev.yml up` or `./run-dev.sh`.
 Then nginx will listen `80`.
 `localhost:80/api` will be redirect to server.
 Other will be redirect to client.